 Drying Beds Dewatering

-Drying beds are another pretty simple process for dewatering your sludge.
-Three main different types of drying beds.
-Your conventional drying bed has a layer of sand and gravel, and sludges fed through the top and over time, the wastewater will percolate through the bottom or evaporate off the top.
+Drying beds are another pretty simple process for dewatering your sludge—three main different types of drying beds.
+Your conventional drying bed has a layer of sand and gravel and sludges fed through the top, and over time, the wastewater will percolate through the bottom or evaporate off the top.
 And after a few years, you’ll have a high solid product.
 You can get about 10% solids, which isn’t as good as the belt filter press or the centrifuge, but it does require very little maintenance once you get the solids on there.
 Since rain can be an issue, you can also put a glass or transparent fiberglass thing on top to prevent any water from getting in there, but that does restrict your evaporation potential.

-Paved and vacuum-assisted drawing beds.
-Aren’t as common, the advantage to the paved is you can drive equipment on it and the advantage to the vacuum assisted is you get a higher solid content because you have a vacuum at the bottom that sucks the water out a lot quicker than just normal percolation.
+Paved and vacuum-assisted drawing beds aren’t as common.
+The advantage to the paved is you can drive equipment on it and the advantage to the vacuum assisted is you get a higher solid content because you have a vacuum at the bottom that sucks the water out a lot quicker than just normal percolation.

 Reed Beds Dewatering

-Reed beds are pretty economical and environmentally friendly way to dewater your biosolids.
+Reed beds are a pretty economical and environmentally friendly way to dewater your biosolids.
 Each basin needs to have a membrane filter sludge loading system, reject water, and an aeration system.
 The presence of the reeds provides mineralization to the organic salad and the sludge, regardless of the size of your plant.
 You really want to have a minimum of eight to 10 different reed beds.
-If you have too few basins you run into operating problems such as poorly dewatered sludge residues and poor mineralization.
+If you have too few basins, you run into operating problems such as poorly dewatered sludge residues and poor mineralization.
 And about every eight to 10 years is when you would empty these reed beds.
-Good thing about having reed beds is you can remove up to 25% of the organic matter and he can produce biosolids with 20-40% solid content.
+The good thing about having reed beds is you can remove up to 25% of the organic matter, and he can produce biosolids with 20-40% solid content.
 It’s also very good because it’s very efficient at removing pathogens and taking away any hazardous organic compounds.
 And it also makes a very good option for recycling the biosolids for agricultural land application.